cantarino/rental-api/README.md

-# Largest Sum Contiguous Subarray
+# Rental API
 An API implemented using Apollo Server.
-It solves the Largest sum contiguous subarray problem.

-## Description

-The largest sum contiguous subarray is a problem solved using a dynamic programming method where the task is to find a contiguous subarray with the largest sum, given a list of n elements.
-The API is designed to solve such problem using Kadane's algorithm, the optimal solution for this problem in linear time.
+It emulates an API for car rental.
 ## Getting started

 ### Dependencies